IBM/ibm_zosmf/docs/source/roles/zmf_cpm_list_software_templates.rst

 Synopsis
 --------
-- The **IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_cpm_list_software_templates**, to retrieve list of published templates from **IBM Cloud Provisioning and Management (CP&M)** catalog.
-Templates are returned based on user's access on z/OS system.
-User can provision any template returned in this list.
-List of templates and associated properties is saved in file system.
+- The **IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_cpm_list_software_templates**, to obtain list of all the published templates that can be used to provision z/OS middleware such as  IBM Customer Information Control System (CICS®), IBM Db2®, IBM MQ, and IBM WebSphere Application Server or any other software service from **IBM Cloud Provisioning and Management (CP&M**) catalog.